Cheap Eats · Comfort food · Fast Food

 We enjoyed the Rotisserie Chicken Salad ($7.50) the next day for lunch.
 It’s a creamy mix of mayo, celery, and green onion, rich and sturdy enough to hold up against a bed of crisp lettuce and sour dough bread.
 I wish I could make chicken salad this good.

 Whenever I’m feeling sick, I’ve been leaning heavily on McNuggets and McFlurries.
 That ends today.
 When the price nearly the same, but the food more substantial, Cluck N Cleaver is an easy upgrade.
-If you’re defaulting to McDonald’s or Popeyes, it might be time to reconsider.
-For essentially the same price, Cluck N Cleaver gives you something far more delicious.
-Hitting the Sauce gives Cluck N Cleaver two phat thumbs up.
+If you’re looking for where to eat in Calgary without spending much, this is one I will keep coming back to.

-Bakery · Cheap Eats · Comfort food · Mediteranean
+Bakery · Cheap Eats · Comfort food · Mediterranean

 I’ve heard great things about Doughlicious, a family-owned Mediterranean one-stop market in Calgary’s Greenview Industrial / McCall area, but didn’t venture in until this weekend.
 I’m late to the party, and that’s entirely on me.
 Let’s listen to Peaches and Cream by 112 for this one.